aminesayagh/1-Billion-Row/readme.md

 ### Running the Project

 To run the project, their is a bash script `update_and_run.sh` that you can use on a Linux machine.
-The script update the go version to 1.22.5, update the go modules, export the environment variables, and run the project.
+The script update the go version to 1.22.5, update the go modules, and run the project.

 ```bash
 chmod +x ./scripts/update_and_run.sh
 ./scripts/update_and_run.sh
 ```

 ## Measurements and Metrics